monomycelium/monomycelium/readme.md

-this alien repository belongs to a martian named mashrafi. you can take whatever you'd like to steal.
+this alien repository belongs to a martian named mashrafi, where he takes up valuable github storage by storing miscellaneous files. you can take whatever you like, though.